tieirra/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+* react js is JavaScript library that is used for building user interfaces specifically for single-page applications.

 1. Describe component state.

+* component state is the components data.

 1. Describe props.

+*  The properties of the componenet

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+* It is a general concept about behaviours of functions.
+Using useEffect and useState I will pass props using Usestate Hooks.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.